-In seeking to achieve its objective as an index fund, the Fund will normally invest at least 80% of its total assets in securities that comprise the Underlying Index (or depository receipts based on such securities).
-Under normal conditions, the Fund generally will invest in all of the securities that comprise the Underlying Index in proportion to their weightings in the Underlying Index; however, under various circumstances, it may not be possible or practicable to purchase all of the securities in the Underlying Index in those weightings.
+Under normal conditions, the Fund generally will invest in substantially all of the securities that comprise the Underlying Index in proportion to their weightings in the Underlying Index; however, under various circumstances, it may not be possible or practicable to purchase all of the securities in the Underlying Index in those weightings.
 In those circumstances, the Fund may purchase a sample of the securities in the Underlying Index or utilize various combinations of other available investment techniques in seeking performance that corresponds to the performance of the Underlying Index.
 The Fund may invest up to 20% of its assets in cash and cash equivalents, other investment companies, as well as in securities and other instruments not included in the Underlying Index but which the Sub-Adviser believes will help the Fund track the Underlying Index.
+The Fund may invest in other investment companies to the extent permitted by the 1940 Act.

-As of March 25, 2025, the Underlying Index was comprised of 43 constituents.
-No constituents will be added to the Underlying Index between rebalance dates, which take place on a quarterly basis in March, June, September and December.
+As of June 20, 2025, the date of the last quarterly rebalance, the Underlying Index was comprised of 43 constituents.
+The Underlying Index will rebalance quarterly in March, June, September and December.
+No constituents will be added to the Underlying Index between rebalance dates.
+Constituents are reviewed annually, at the March rebalance, to determine whether they continue to meet the definition of a Water Company under the Underlying Index methodology.
 Constituents in the Underlying Index may be deleted from the Underlying Index due to corporate events such as mergers, acquisitions, bankruptcies, takeovers, or delistings.
-Standard rebalances take place on a quarterly basis.
-Special rebalances are triggered by corporate actions and will be implemented as practically as possible on a case-by-case basis.
-Underlying Index constituent changes and updates, as well as any changes to the methodology, will be posted to www.tortoisecapital.com.
-The Underlying Index was established by Tortoise Index Solutions, LLC, and is owned by Tortoise Capital Advisors, L.L.C., (the "Adviser").
+Underlying Index constituent changes and updates as well as any changes to the methodology will be posted to https://tortoisecapital.com/.
+The Underlying Index was established in 2018 and is owned by the Adviser or an affliate.
 The Adviser (also referred to herein as the "Index Provider") provides the Underlying Index for use by the Fund at no cost to the Fund.

 The Fund will concentrate its investments (i.e., hold 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Underlying Index concentrates in an industry or group of industries.
-The Underlying Index and the Fund will be concentrated in the energy pipeline industry.
+The Underlying Index and the Fund will be concentrated in the Water Industries.
 The Fund is a non-diversified fund.